TCL Wat

 }

-This is actually pretty cool once you get used to it, but it's definitely not what you'd expect coming from other languages.
+This is actually pretty useful once you get used to it, but it's definitely not what you'd expect coming from languages where you can't reach into your caller's scope by convention.

 Insane string matching